sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Reliability is often quantified with the merit figure of MTBF (Mean Time Between Failures)

 **AVAILABILITY**: Is the probability that the system will be working/performing as expected at any given time.
+When calculating this parameter, it has to be taken into account, both maintenace times, and reparation times.

-Availability is often quantified by 1-MTTR / MTTF
+So availability is often quantified by the merit figure of: 1-MTTR / MTTF

 where: